Abhay-Agrawal/Abhay_LatestNews-1.0.0/README.md

 # LatestNews Magento2  Extension
 Add Latest News Related to product offer with content in your website

+## LatestNews Extension

+# Features

+* Title is inserted with name offer in header
+* Click on title customer can see all the available offer in the store
+* Admin can insert Widget in the editor for customer attraction

 # How to install

 Add the module in app/code/ folder in magento root like as app/code/Abhay/LatestNews